CSU NAMI ON CAMPUS (National Alliance for Mental Illness)

 We ask for your support by giving to CSU NAMI On Campus by participating in the following:

 CSU NAMI on Campus Virtual Walk, Run, and Ride Fundraiser will take place from

 Brief History of Student Organization

 NAMI on Campus Clubs are peer-led, mental health awareness clubs on college campuses.
 Student members raise awareness on their campuses about mental health, reduce stigma, and become advocates.
-Clubs are open to all students, faculty and staff, regardless of their own experiences with mental health or illness.
-The CSU NAMI on Campus at Central State University was founded in 2016.
+Clubs are open to all students, faculty, and staff, regardless of their own experiences with mental health or illness.
+The CSU NAMI on Campus at Central State University was founded 2017/2018 academic year.